 Abstract.
 The LUXE experiment is a new experiment in planning at DESY Hamburg, which will study Quantum Electrodynamics at the strong-field frontier.
 LUXE intends to measure the positron production rate in this unprecedented regime by using, among others, a silicon tracking detector.
 The large number of expected positrons traversing the sensitive detector layers results in an extremely challenging combinatorial problem, which can become computationally expensive for classical computers.
-This paper investigates the potential use of gate-based quantum computers for pattern recognition in track reconstruction.
-Approaches based on a quadratic unconstrained binary optimisation and a quantum graph neural network are investigated and compared with a classical track reconstruction algorithm.
+This paper investigates the potential future use of gate-based quantum computers for pattern recognition in track reconstruction.
+Approaches based on a quadratic unconstrained binary optimisation and a quantum graph neural network are investigated in classical simulations of quantum devices and compared with a classical track reconstruction algorithm.
+A limited set of studies is performed using quantum hardware (ibm_nairobi).